-The project would not alter existing vehicle capacity on State Route 1 or alter the existing alignment of State Route 1.
-Therefore, the project would not alter existing energy use on the State Highway System.
-Some energy use would be required during project construction, but would be minimized whenever possible through the implementation of greenhouse gas reduction strategies during project construction.
-The amount of energy that would be used to construct this project would help reduce future energy use by decreasing the number of required preventive and scheduled maintenance operations.
+The project will not alter existing vehicle capacity on State Route 1 or alter the existing alignment of State Route 1.
+Therefore, the project will not alter existing energy use on the State Highway System.
+Some energy use will be required during project construction, but will be minimized whenever possible through the implementation of greenhouse gas reduction strategies during project construction.
+The amount of energy that will be used to construct this project will help reduce future energy use by decreasing the number of required preventive and scheduled maintenance operations.

-The project would not alter or conflict with any existing local, regional, or state plans for energy management.
+The project will not alter or conflict with any existing local, regional, or state plans for energy management.